BUS 470 – Negotiation Strategies & Tactics

 • Taught in: English

-This course proposes to introduce students to the use of negotiation as a means of dispute and conflict resolution, in health care, and to provide a forum for dialogue among health care and legal professionals.
+This course proposes to introduce students in multiple disciplines, to the use of negotiation as a means of dispute resolution, and to provide a forum for dialogue in line with the “core values” of ISI such as “integrity, service, action, and leadership to advance and improve our world”.

-On an elevated level, this course will teach students to be aware of their own negotiation processes, both in terms of conceptualizing negotiable problems; behavior when negotiating; and the negotiation choices they make.
+On an elevated theoretical and doctrinal level, this course will teach students to be aware of their own negotiation processes, both in terms of conceptualizing negotiable problems; behavior when negotiating; and the negotiation choices they make.

 Request a syllabus